dskemp/courtdata/content/cases/ot2014/14-103/index.md

 - "Jeffrey L. Oldham"
 roles:
 - "on behalf of the Petitioners"
-- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting the Petitioners"
 - "on behalf of the Respondent"
 tags:
 - bankruptcy